gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Pull requests

 Code speaks louder than words.
 If you can please submit a pull request with the fix including tests.
-The workflow to make a pull request is a follows:
+The workflow to make a pull request is as follows:

 1. Fork the project on GitHub
 1. Create a feature branch